 Next I created four gallery container pages with headings and introductory text that matched the style of other pages on my website.
 I added a gallery block to each page, selecting the corresponding gallery I wanted to use for the page.

 Several style options are available for the design of a gallery block.
 I chose a grid style and opted for the image to be presented as a rectangle with the title underneath it.
 I selected the Lightbox option so visitors can click an image to see a larger version of it and read the description I wrote that describes the work sample and links to the client's website.

 The original Portfolio page underwent a full redesign as well.
 I split the contents into four sections, one for each category of work I wanted to show.
 I added section headings, a descriptive paragraph, and a selected image to represent the work.

-To give the image a look that stands out on the page, I chose a Collage style that calls out the caption boldly on the right.
-And the link to the gallery container page occurs by way of the clickthrough URL I assigned to the image.
+I chose an Inline style for the image with a caption that shows when the mouse hovers over the image.
+The link to the gallery container page occurs by way of the clickthrough URL I assigned to the image.

 Then I added a title and descriptive text (with a live link to the client's website) to each image.
 I also added categories and tags to each image to make searches or collections possible based on matches with specific categories or tags if I want to add those features in the future.
 Each image has its own unique URL as well.

 I think I've only touched the surface of how galleries and their components can be used in Squarespace, but for now, this multi-page Portfolio seems to be a good solution that will allow for expansion.
 If you want to see how it all works on my business website, you can start with the main Portfolio page here.